mukulb06/ece5831-2024-assignments/README.md

 module3.py is where i implemented all the logic gates with test cases

 module3.ipynb is detailed with every heading for every part of the code

+# 04

+multilayer_perceptron.py is the file with class MultilayerPerceptron that uses functions to solve for three layers of perceptron.

+module4.py tests and validates the script from multilayer_perceptron.py

+module4.ipynb is a detailed and explained version of first trying step function, then sigmoid function and plotting their graphs, to multilayer perceptron